siltium-labs/merlin-gql-cli/README.md

 npx @merlin-gql/cli new
 ```

-Once you run the command, the CLI will guide ask you to choose a template for your project, if you are familiar with Merlin GQL you can select the **Bascic** template, which is a template with only the bare minimum files required to create your API without any example files and without boilerplate code.
+Once you run the command, the CLI will ask you to choose a template for your project, if you are familiar with Merlin GQL you can select the **Bascic** template, which is a template with only the bare minimum files required to create your API without any example files and without boilerplate code.

 As previously recommended, if this is your first time using Merlin GQL or you want to explore it's features, we recommend to select the **Example** template.